What is Agile Marketing & How to Use it for Your Business

 You may have a de facto sprint length in your organization when you say things like “I want this work done by Friday.”
 That might be how you typically task inside of your organization.
 Or you might say “let’s deliver this project by the end of the month”.

 Your sprint length maybe every week or every month or some variation thereof.
-The problem is that they’re not codified in length and as a result, the team can’t plan their deliverables in a certain time.
+The problem is that they’re not codified in length and as a result, the team leader can’t plan their deliverables in a certain time.

 Sprint lengths and objectives shouldn’t change after they start.

-This can be particularly hard for entrepreneurs, to have their team stay the course on tasks for a 2-week period or longer.
+This can be particularly hard for entrepreneurs, to have their whole team stay the course on tasks for a 2-week period or longer.
 The entrepreneur may want to change direction due to a change in the market, or a gut feeling.

 To have the highest potential for success (and to reduce the time lost in context switching), team sprint outcomes should not change after they start.